-For the years ended December 31, 2018 and 2017, the annual money-weighted rate of return on pension plan investments, net of pension investment expenses, was (5.56) percent and 17.93 percent, respectively.
+For the years ended December 31, 2019 and 2018, the annual money-weighted rate of return on pension plan investments, net of pension investment expenses, was 18.71 percent and (5.56) percent, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.